00011472.JPG

 Permanent Disability Benefits

-Once a Vermont worker reaches Maximum Medical Improvement, he or she may be entitled to permanent disability benefits if the injury results in a permanent impairment.
-Vermont law provides for two types of permanent disability benefits.
-Permanent Partial Disability (PPD) benefits compensate workers for any type injury resulting in permanent impairment.
-Doctors must use the American Medical Association’s Guides to Evaluation of Permanent Impairments, 5th Edition, to rate patients for permanent impairment.
-The doctor assigns a percentage rating to the worker’s permanent injury.
-This rating is then converted to a money award for Permanent Partial Disability using the worker’s Average Weekly Wage and Compensation Rate.
+Permanent Partial Disability (PPD) benefits compensate workers for injuries that result in a permanent impairment.
+To determine the level of impairment, doctors use the American Medical Association’s Guides to the Evaluation of Permanent Impairments, 5th Edition.
+The doctor assigns a percentage rating to the worker’s permanent injury, which is then converted into a monetary award based on the worker’s Average Weekly Wage and Compensation Rate.

 Disputes over Permanent Partial Disability (PPD) Ratings